Lufthansa: 1950s: Post-war (re-)formation

 West Germany had not yet been granted full sovereignty over its airspace, so it was not known when the new airline could become operational.
 Nevertheless, in 1953, Luftag placed orders for four Convair CV-340 and four Lockheed L-1049 Super Constellations aircraft and set up a maintenance base at Hamburg Airport.
 On 6 August 1954, Luftag acquired the name and logo of the liquidated Deutsche Lufthansa for (equivalent to € today), thus continuing the tradition of a German flag carrier with that name.

 On 1 April 1955, Lufthansa won approval to commence operation of scheduled domestic flights.
 The airline's initial network linked Hamburg, Düsseldorf, Frankfurt, Cologne, and Munich.
 International flights started on 15 May 1955, to London, Paris, and Madrid, followed by Super Constellation flights to New York City from 1 June of that year, and across the South Atlantic from August 1956.

-However, the political realities of the time presented challenges to the airline.
+However, the political realities of the time presented challenges for the airline.
 The United States, Soviet Union, Britain and France did not allow Lufthansa to fly to any part of the divided Berlin during the division of Germany.
 The airline had hoped this would only be a temporary matter and planned to move its headquarters and primary hub back to the German capital once the political situation changed, plans that ultimately never came to fruition, even after the lifting of these restrictions owing to German reunification in 1990 and the opening of the new Berlin-Brandenburg Airport in 2020.
 Instead, Lufthansa turned Frankfurt Airport into its primary hub in 1958.

 The airline also embarked on a marketing campaign to encourage travelers to consider visiting West Germany as it rebuilt in the wake of World War II and to use its hub to connect to other locations across Europe.
 By 1963, the airline, initially limited in its public relations efforts, had become a major purveyor of West Germany's image abroad.

 During this time, East Germany attempted to establish its own "Lufthansa" airline in 1955, but legal challenges from the West German carrier led to its abandonment.
 East Germany subsequently launched Interflug as its national carrier in 1963.